Earl Boyea: Early life

 Earl Boyea was born on April 10, 1951, in Pontiac, Michigan, the eldest of the ten children of Earl and Helen Boyea.
 He was raised in Waterford, Michigan, and attended Our Lady of the Lakes School in Waterford until the eighth grade.

-In 1965, Boyea entered Sacred Heart Seminary High School and College in Detroit, obtaining his Bachelor of History degree.
-In 1973, he entered the Pontifical North American College and Pontifical Gregorian University in Rome.
-Boyea graduated in 1976 from the Gregorian University with a Bachelor of Sacred Theology degree.
+In 1965, Boyea entered Sacred Heart Seminary High School and College in Detroit, obtaining a bachelor's degree in history.
+In 1973, he traveled to Rome to attend the Pontifical North American College and Pontifical Gregorian University.
+Boyea graduated in 1976 from the Gregorian University with a Bachelor of Sacred Theology.
 In 1977, he returned to Michigan to serve as a deacon at St. Benedict Parish in Pontiac.

 Priesthood

-On May 20, 1978, Boyea was ordained to the priesthood for the Archdiocese of Detroit by Bishop Joseph Imesch.
-Boyea then served as associate pastor of St. Michael the Archangel Parish in Monroe, Michigan.
-In 1979, Boyea returned to the Gregorian University, obtaining his Licentiate of Sacred Theology in 1980, with a thesis, Christology in Galatians.
-In 1980, Boyea became associate pastor of St. Timothy Parish in Trenton, Michigan.
-In 1984, he earned his Master of Arts degree in American history from Wayne State University in Detroit with a thesis entitled: "John Samuel Foley, Third Bishop of Detroit: His Ecclesiastical Conflicts in the Diocese of Detroit, 1888–1900".
+On May 20, 1978, Boyea was ordained to the priesthood for the Archdiocese of Detroit by Bishop Joseph Leopold Imesch at St. Benedict Church in Waterford, Michigan.After his 1978 ordination, the archdiocese assigned Boyea as associate pastor of St. Michael the Archangel Parish in Monroe, Michigan.
+In 1979, Boyea returned to the Gregorian University, obtaining his Licentiate of Sacred Theology in 1980, with a thesis entitled Christology in Galatians.

+After Boyea came back to Michigan in 1980, the archdiocese assigned him as associate pastor of St. Timothy Parish in Trenton, Michigan.
+In 1984, he earned a Master of Arts in American history from Wayne State University in Detroit with a thesis entitled "John Samuel Foley, Third Bishop of Detroit: His Ecclesiastical Conflicts in the Diocese of Detroit, 1888–1900".